The Government's Better Broadband Scheme

 The scheme to deliver the 2Mbps Universal Service Commitment from BDUK is operated by Broadband Delivery UK (BDUK).

-Applications under the scheme and decisions to award codes in Kent and Medway are made by Kent County Council, using a nationally-set process and eligibility criteria.
+Applications under the scheme and decisions to award codes in Kent and Medway are made by Kent County Council, in consultation with BDUK, using a nationally-set process and eligibility criteria.